githubtraining/innersource-theory/docs/teams/innersource_open_source.md

 Because **InnerSource development practices are essentially the most popular open source practices**, open sourcing a project that was developed inside the company can be fairly easy.

-If a project is ready, the team has move the code to a public repository.
+If a project is ready, the team has moved the code to a public repository.
 Then, they start managing external bug reports and code contributions in the same patterns, but with contributors from outside their company.

 ## Legal considerations